zencart/documentation/content/dev/laravel_integration/_index.md

 ---

-Some work had already been carried out in the v2 development branch to integrated some aspects of the Laravel framework in Zen Cart.
+Starting with v1.5.8, Zen Cart leverages several aspects of the features that the Laravel Framework offers.

-This focused initially on the `Eloquent` database ORM to allow for a fluent interface for building sql queries based on models of Zen Cart's database tables.
+Initially this includes the `Eloquent` database ORM which provides a fluent interface for building SQL queries based on models of Zen Cart's database tables.

-For v158 it was decided that there were many other aspects of Laravel that we could leverage in Zen Cart core code.

-So rather than adding these piecemeal, it seemed easier to just pull in the whole framework, and take advantage of the bootstrapping code Laravel already contained.
+We also take advantage of the bootstrapping code Laravel contains.